 Don’t restrict fluid intake.
 You need to stay hydrated for yourself and your baby.
 If your rings can’t be comfortably worn, take them off and stash them somewhere safe for now.
 If your feet swell uncomfortably, try periods of rest with your feet elevated, and if necessary, consider compression socks.

 Carpal Tunnel Syndrome

-During pregnancy, women often retain extra fluid.
-This can lead to swelling tissues that sometimes press on the nerves.
+The swelling of tissues can sometimes cause pressure on the nerves.
 Carpal tunnel syndrome, which occurs in 25% of pregnant women, is caused by the compression of the median nerve within the carpal tunnel in your wrist.
-It’s characterized by numbness and tingling in the hand, near the thumb (1, 3).
+Basically, there’s a hole in the bones of your wrist, and a nerve that runs through it, and when your tissues swell, it may put uncomfortable pressure on that nerve.
+Carpal tunnel syndrome is characterized by numbness and tingling in the hand, near the thumb (1, 3).

 To decrease symptoms of carpal tunnel syndrome, try to avoid repetitive movements that require an angle in the wrist, such as typing.
 If this doesn’t help, your provider may recommend splinting your wrists.
 Fortunately, the symptoms of carpal tunnel syndrome usually go away after you give birth and your fluid levels go back to normal.